Master Character Heroines

 - Demeter: The Nurturer

-- A compassionate caregiver who sacrifices much in order to help others - particularly children or those she feels she is responsible for; her whole identity is tied up in caring for others.
+- A kind and compassionate woman who sacrifices much in order to help others - particularly children or those she feels she is responsible for; her whole identity is tied up in caring for others.

 - Hera: The Matriarch